pvarshh/LeetCode/NeetCode/Arrays + Hashing/049 - Group Anagrams.md

 ## Intuition
+map the frequency of the string to the actual string. if frequency exists in map, append string; else, create new k/v

 ## Complexity
 **Time:** O(n * k) -> linear search across the strings, linear search across each string in strings to populate the map

 **Space:** O(n) -> store every map (O(26)) as the key, and strings as the values

 ## Solution